reneeh3/is477/README.md

     - `Duration (sec.)`

   - Primary identifier: `ObjectID`
 - **Content & characteristics:** This is an artwork-level dataset that is linked to the artists dataset through `ConstituentID`.
 It has very descriptive metadata and numerical measurement fields for physical art.
 The dataset has 8 unique departments and 42 unique classifications.
+While MoMA’s full collection contains nearly 200,000 works, this dataset includes only those that have been digitized/cataloged, so some artists, regions, or time periods may be underrepresented.
 - **Ethical/legal considerations:** Similarly to  Artists.txt, it reflects the curators' and institutional decisions to catalog and preserve these pieces rather than a random sample of all artworks.
 The Metadata quality varies a lot, with some having the majority of fields filled out and some having no documentation.
 Ethically, missing or inconsistent artist information may affect conclusions about representation, which may negatively or positively influence perception of the museum.
+The dataset is provided “as is” for research purposes.
+Some records are incomplete, inconsistent, or not curatorially verified, which may affect accuracy.
+Therefore, results derived from this dataset should be interpreted cautiously and not treated as definitive measures of representation.
 - **Relevance to research questions:** This dataset shows which artists are actually represented in MoMA through their artworks in the collection.
 Linking artists to the artworks, it helps measure how frequently each geographic origin appears.
 It also allows for analysis of representation across departments and classifications if interested.

+The museum periodically updates both MoMA datasets.
+This project uses a snapshot of the data accessed on April 1, 2026, and results may differ if the dataset is updated in the future.
+They are also both released under a CC0 public domain license, allowing unrestricted use.
+However, MoMA requests proper attribution, and any modifications to the dataset should be clearly indicated.

+### Dataset 3: MET
+-
+-
+-

 ---